-Addition of variable frequency drives ("VFDs") control to a fan or pump system in a HVAC application.
+Addition of variable frequency drives ("VFDs") to control a fan or pump system in an HVAC application.
 The fan (pump) speed will be controlled to maintain the desired system pressure.
 The application must have a load that varies and proper controls (i.e., two-way valves, Variable Air Volume boxes) must be installed.